 - Consider use cases where there might be more differences than one would think.
 For instance, in the case of

 height, perhaps consider ways horizontal space and vertical space are used differently, and provide a discussion about the appropriate concepts.
 Perhaps you mention the use of width in terms of making room for a sidebar, while using height to handle vertical scrolling or footers or similar.
+Including information about accessibility issues is a useful and important idea as well.

 - Use entirely different examples on each page.
 Examples in these situations are often even more similar than the body text, since the examples may use both (or all) of the similar methods or properties to begin with, thereby requiring no real changes when reused.
 So throw out the example and write a new one, or at least provide multiple examples, with at least some of them different.